-1. Students will understand the basic assumptions and foundational ideas of contemporary cognitive science, especially the idea that the mind is a computational device.
+1. Students will understand the basic assumptions and foundational ideas of contemporary cognitive science/AI, especially the idea that the mind is a computational device.

-2. Students will be able to apply the concepts of contemporary cognitive science.
+2. Students will be able to apply basic concepts of cognitive science/AI.

-3. Student will be able to summarize experimental and theoretical research that has contributed to the way cognitive science understands the mind.
+3. Student will be able to summarize some experimental and theoretical research that has contributed to the way cognitive science understands the mind.

-4. Students will comprehend and articulate, in written form, the different ideas about information processing that are used in cognitive science.
+4. Students will comprehend and articulate the different ideas about information processing that are used in cognitive science.

-5. Students will be able to critically assess the strengths and weaknesses of different information processing models used in cognitive science.
+5. Students will be able to critically assess the strengths and weaknesses of different conceptions of AI and their relationship to the mind.